sunn789/send-SMS--from-excel/README.md

 dotnet run
 You will be prompted to upload an Excel file.
 The system will then send SMS messages to each person listed in the file.

+Storing Logs in a Database
+By default, this project stores log messages in a text file (SmsLog.txt).
+However, if you prefer to store logs in a database (such as SQL Server, MySQL, or SQLite), you can implement this functionality by following these steps:

+Set up a Database: Create a database to store the log data.
+A simple table with the following structure is recommended:

+sql
+Copy code
+CREATE TABLE SmsLogs (
+    Id INT PRIMARY KEY IDENTITY,
+    Timestamp DATETIME,
+    Message VARCHAR(255),
+    Status VARCHAR(50)
+);
+Modify the Code: Replace the file logging method with a method that writes to the database.
+Use an ORM like Entity Framework Core or ADO.NET to interact with the database.

+Configure the Connection String: Set up the connection string to your database in the appsettings.json or in your environment variables.

+Example code to log SMS status to a database:

+csharp
+Copy code
+public void LogToDatabase(string message, string status) {
+    using (var context = new SmsDbContext())
+    {
+        var log = new SmsLog
+        {
+            Timestamp = DateTime.Now,
+            Message = message,
+            Status = status
+        };

+        context.SmsLogs.Add(log);
+        context.SaveChanges();
+    }
+}
+Database Context Class: Define a DbContext class to interact with the database: csharp
+Copy code
+public class SmsDbContext : DbContext
+{
+    public DbSet<SmsLog> SmsLogs { get; set; }

+    protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
+    {
+        optionsBuilder.UseSqlServer("YourConnectionString");
+    }
+}
+This feature is not implemented by default, but it can easily be integrated by following the steps above.

 File Structure
 bash
 Copy code